Accelerating the transition to a world powered by renewable energy.

 With more than 1 GW of clean energy projects developed, New Leaf Energy has earned the trust of landowners, public officials, and owners and operators.
 In short, we do what we say we will do, and our record proves it.

-An initial public comment hearing in the above-entitled matter is scheduled for Thursday, September 4, 2025, at 6:30 p.m., via virtual platform, concerning Telegraph Road Solar 1, LLC’s application for a certificate of public convenience and necessity to construct a 5 MW solar photovoltaic generating facility in Cecil County, Maryland.
-The Project is proposed as a community solar facility and is anticipated to occupy an approximately 40.3-acre portion of the overall 125-acre property located at 524 Telegraph Road, Rising Sun (Tax Map 0011, Grid 0007, Parcel 0051) in Cecil County, Maryland.
+• A pre-hearing conference in the above-entitled matter is scheduled for Monday, November 10, 2025, at 11:00 a.m., via virtual platform, concerning Waller Road Solar 1, LLC’s application for a certificate of public convenience and necessity to construct a 5.0 MW solar photovoltaic generating facility in Wicomico County, Maryland.